Nilgiri-class frigate (2019): Development

+The frigates were designed by the Warship Design Bureau (formerly Directorate of Naval Design).

-The class' design was finalised by the DND in 2013; it was later unveiled to the public in April 2018 – when MDL displayed a scale model of the frigate at the "DEXEXPO 2018" defense exhibition, held at Chennai, Tamil Nadu, India.
+The class' design was finalised by the DND in 2013; it was later unveiled to the public in April 2018, when MDL displayed a scale model of the frigate at the DefExpo 2018 military exhibition, held at Chennai, India.
+The P17A ships are geo-symmetrically larger by 4.54 % vis-à-vis P17, or the Shivalik-class frigates, and also features 75% indigenous content.

+On 5 September 2018, Mazagon Dock Shipbuilders (MDL) and Garden Reach Shipbuilders & Engineers (GRSE) awarded Bharat Electronics (BEL) with a ₹9200 crore contract to supply seven Barak 8 LR-SAM air defence systems for Nilgiri-class frigates.
+In October 2018, Bharat Electronics signed a $777 million deal with Israel Aerospace Industries to help fulfil the Barak-8 order.

+On 28 November 2023, Bharat Heavy Electricals Limited (BHEL) received a contract worth ₹2956.89 crore to manufacture 16 Upgraded Super Rapid Gun Mounts (SRGMs) or Strales Systems for in-service ships as well as the under construction Nilgiri-class frigates.

+The state-owned firm Steel Authority of India Limited (SAIL) is supplying around 4,000 tonnes of steel for each of these ships.
+The steel is being manufactured in Bokaro, Bhilai, and Rourkela plants.

 Features

 Stealth

 The frigate's design incorporates a significant degree of stealth and low radar-observability – through the utility of composite materials, radar-absorbent coatings and low-observable/radar-transparent technologies; the usage of the aforementioned materials assists the vessel in maintaining a low radar cross-section (RCS).

 The vessel's physical profile also features a substantial level of stealth through the application of different physical forms – including an enclosed mooring deck, flush deck-mounted weapon systems and a reduced number of antennae.

 The frigate's infrared signature, most specifically emissions from its propulsion exhaust and power generation machinery, are reduced through the application of Venturi effect and fluid injection, which helps to reduce the plume and hot metal temperatures of exhaust.
 To maintain acoustic silence, the frigate is equipped with propellers designed to have onset of cavitation at higher speeds to reduce hydrodynamic noise.
 In addition to the propellers, the vessel's hull also features special acoustic enclosures for some of the machinery to reduce the emission air-borne noise.